jsgounot/Seahorse/README.md

 ### Simple wrapper to produce graphs using python

-Use both matplotlib, pandas, seaborn and custom graphical function into the same object
+Use both matplotlib, pandas, seaborn and custom graphical functions into the same library

 Example :